JustinRobbins7/DualGrounder-UNO/README.md

-	dist - Contains the executable file; this is where you run dualgrounder dualgrounder.py - Original python code of the executable dualgrounder.spec - Spec file for the executable
+	dist - Contains the executable file; this is where you run dualgrounder dualgrounder.py - Original python code of the executable dualgrounder.spec - Spec file for the executable benchmark - Contains the benchmark encodings and instances used to test DualGrounder

 ## Python File Installation Requirements
 Python Packages: